E-P-T/Homework/UladzimirFiodarau/final_task/README.md

---help (-h) argument is used to print script's help information (listed above) and exit script --version argument is used to print script's version and exit script --verbose argument is used for verbose logging while running the script

---colorize argument is used to print user news in colored mode --json argument is used to convert news data to JSON format and print JSON to user, its structure is described later
+--help (-h) argument is used to print script's help information (listed above) and exit script --version argument is used to print script's version and exit script --verbose argument is used for verbose logging while running the script --colorize argument is used to print user news in colored mode --json argument is used to convert news data to JSON format and print JSON to user, its structure is described later
-		- Note that --colorize and --json arguments are mutually exclusive and can't be used together in a single command.

 --pdf [PDF] argument is used to convert news data to PDF format and save as file --html [HTML] argument is used to convert news data to HTML format and save as file